Harisree Ashokan: Early life

-Asokan was always interested in acting and was an amateur theatre actor.
+Asokan was always interested in acting and had been an amateur theatre actor.
 He got his first break with the movie Parvathy Parinayam directed by P.G.
 Viswambharan where he played the role of a beggar.

 Career

 Ashokan made his screen debut in the 1986 movie Pappan Priyappetta Pappan.
-He played several numerous roles in the next years.
-Among these, he was noted for the role of beggar in the 1994 movie Parvathy Parinayam.
-This role gave the first breakthrough in his film career.
-He acted in around ten movies in 1994 itself after acting in Parvathy Parinayam.
-It was the movie Vrudhanmare Sookshikkuka in 1994, which gave him the major breakthrough, where he played one of the lead roles alongside Dileep, with whom Ashokan eventually formed one of the most celebrated comedy duos in Malayalam film industry throughout his career.
+He played several roles in the next few years.
+His role in Parvathy Parinayam gave his first breakthrough in Malayalam cinema.
+He acted in around ten movies in 1994 after acting in Parvathy Parinayam.
+In the movie Vrudhanmare Sookshikkuka in 1994, he played one of the lead roles alongside Dileep, with whom Ashokan eventually formed one of the most celebrated comedy pairs in Malayalam film industry throughout his career.

-In the 1998 movie Punjabi House, Ashokan played the character Ramanan, which is considered one of the best comedy characters in Malayalam films.
-Many consider this as the best performance by Harishree Ashokan in his career which developed a cult following several years after its release.
-The Dileep-Harishree Ashokan's other hit movie is Ee Parakkum Thalika, which was released in 2001, where he played the role of Sundaran.
-He played the character of Sugunan in the 2002 movie Meesha Madhavan, which became the highest grossing Malayalam movie of that year.
+In the 1998 movie Punjabi House, Ashokan played the character Ramanan, which is considered as one of the best comedy characters in Malayalam cinema.
+Many consider this as the best performance by Harishree Ashokan in his career and developed a cult following.
+Dileep-Harishree Ashokan duo's another hit movie is Ee Parakkum Thalika, which was released in 2001; in this movie, he played the role of Sundaran.
+He played the character of Sugunan in the 2002 movie Meesha Madhavan, which became the highest grossing Malayalam movie of the year.
 Harishree Ashokan's most famous roles in his career came out in 2003.
 In the slapsick comedy C.I.D.
-Moosa, he played the role of Thorappan Kochunni and in the movie Pulival Kalyanam, he became Theeppori Kuttappan.
+Moosa, he played the role of Thorappan Kochunni, and in the movie Pulival Kalyanam, he played the role of Theeppori Kuttappan.
 He played the character Krishankutty in Thilakkam.
 His role as Ugran in the movie Chronic Bachelor was also appreciated by the audience.
 All these films were major blockbusters in 2003.
 In the 2005 Malayalam movie Boyy Friennd, Ashokan played the villain role for the first time in his career.